WinVector/data_algebra/docs/data_algebra/data_schema.md

 `SchemaBase(arg_specs: Optional[Dict[str, Any]] = None, *, return_spec=None)`
 :   Input and output schema decorator.

-    Pandas data frames must have at least declared columns and no unexpected types in columns.
+    Pandas or Polars data frames must have at least declared columns and no unexpected types in columns.
     Nulls/Nones/NaNs values are not considered to have type (treating them as missingness).
     None as type constraints are considered no-type (unfailable).